ursl/pioneer-g4bl/README.md

 ### Various notes
 - The piE5 beamline parameters (magnet field maps, positions, scale factors, etc) are in [pioneer-g4bl/pie5](https://github.com/ursl/pioneer-g4bl/tree/master/pie5)
-- In some of the input files the magnets are not configured using (scaled) currents but rather with `set` parameters
+- In some of the input files the magnets are not configured using (scaled) currents but rather with `set` parameters (e.g. [pioneer-g4bl/pie5/Scalefactors.txt#L60](https://github.com/ursl/pioneer-g4bl/blob/master/pie5/Scalefactors.txt#L60))
 - There are parameter variations between Zach and Giovanni (dal Maso).
 The latter is not interested in pions, but surface muons for mu3e.
 - For reference the beamline element positions: